sonic-net/SONiC/doc/otn/otn_otss_hld.md

 <img src="../../images/otn/OTSS-Flexcounter-config-flow.png" alt="otss orchagent flow" style="zoom: 40%;" />

-The flexcounter module in Syncd subscribes the group and counter tables in flexcounter database, it samples all the attributes and statistics with OTAI APIs.
+The flexcounter module in Syncd-OT subscribes the group and counter tables in flexcounter database, it samples all the attributes and statistics with OTAI APIs.
 These attributes sample data are saved in the state_db, the performance monitoring (PM) data are saved in the counter_db, the historical PM data are saved in the history_db.

 ##### 2.3.5 Pluggable components handling
 There are pluggable linecards, transceivers, etc in the OTN device.
 If these pluggable components are plugged out, OTSS has to flush the status and PM data in the redis database, and stop the flexcounter for these pluggable components.